Analyzing Alligator Blood to Identify Toxic Chemical Effects

 To identify PFAS in waterways and research their impacts, MaKayla analyzes alligators living in the Cape Fear Watershed.
 Why alligators?
 They are a great model because alligators and humans have similar immune systems, and these alligators have been living in the water since the PFAS were released.
 Alligators also have a high site fidelity (the tendency to return to a previously occupied location) which can help look at specific chemicals released in a particular waterway.
 Since alligators can live between 30-50 years, it's not surprising that some have been tested more than once for the long-term effects of PFAS.

-MaKayla is conducting research with Dr. Erin Baker to compare the alligators living at Greenfield Lake with alligators in Law Waccamaw.
+MaKayla is researching with Dr. Erin Baker to compare the alligators living at Greenfield Lake with alligators in Law Waccamaw.
 The team has to catch alligators, secure their jaw, and take a blood sample and measurements.
 Samples are being collected by Dr. Scott Belcher’s lab.
 Blood analysis can tell scientists how many PFAS are in the water and how alligators respond to them.

 “I am using liquid chromatography-ion mobility-mass spectrometry to analyze the alligator blood samples and trying to determine the effects of PFAS in the contaminated waterways.
 Alligators are also understudied in many different areas, and I am looking at their lipids to determine how they are affected by PFAS and if there are any new lipids in alligators not seen in humans.”